Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 The algorithm of frustum culling on CPU-side is activated by default for 3D viewer.
 This algorithm allows skipping the presentation outside camera at the rendering stage, providing better performance.
 The following features support this method:
 * *Graphic3d_Structure::CalculateBoundBox()* is used to calculate axis-aligned bounding box of a presentation considering its transformation.
 * *V3d_View::SetFrustumCulling* enables or disables frustum culling for the specified view.
-* Classes *OpenGl_BVHClipPrimitiveSet* and *OpenGl_BVHTreeSelector* handle the detection of outer objects and usage of acceleration structure for frustum culling.
+* Classes *Graphic3d_BvhCStructureSet* and *Graphic3d_CullingTool* handle the detection of outer objects and usage of acceleration structure for frustum culling.
 * *BVH_BinnedBuilder* class splits several objects with null bounding box.

 @subsubsection occt_visu_4_4_9 View background styles